 A playground border’s main job is to create a safe, enclosed play zone.
 That’s why you should always look for products that meet established safety standards.
 Reputable manufacturers test their borders to ensure they can withstand impact and won’t splinter or leach harmful chemicals.
 Look for compliance with guidelines from the U.S. Consumer Product Safety Commission (CPSC) or ASTM International.
 These playground safety standards are the benchmark for public and commercial play areas.
 A certified product gives you peace of mind that you’re installing a border that’s been proven to be safe for kids.

-Choose the Correct Height and Depth
+Getting the Height and Depth Just Right

 The height of your border is directly tied to the safety of your playground.
 It needs to be tall enough to contain the required depth of your protective surfacing, like wood chips or rubber mulch.
 For most new playgrounds, a 12-inch border is standard, as it can hold the 10 to 11 inches of loose-fill material needed to cushion falls from typical equipment.
 Before you buy, check the fall height of your play structures and the recommended depth for your surfacing.
 Choosing a border that’s too short can compromise safety and lead to surfacing material constantly spilling out of the play area.

-Review the Installation Specs
+What the Installation Specs Can Tell You

 How a border is installed determines its stability and durability over time.
 Look for a system with a secure anchoring mechanism, like heavy-duty stakes, that keeps the walls from shifting or bowing under pressure.
 Some systems, like Frame It All’s composite playground borders, use a simple snap-lock system that is intuitive for DIYers but still creates a strong, lasting frame.
 Review the product’s installation guide before you purchase.
 It will give you a clear idea of the tools and effort required, helping you decide if it’s a project you can handle yourself or if you’ll need to hire a professional.